RSD / Reflex Sympathetic Dystrophy

 RSD is a complex disease, and legal action requires a review of your medical records by experts.
 Our firm works with RSD specialists who contribute their expertise to each unique case.
 Have you have been diagnosed with RSD/CRPS?
 Contact us today for a free consultation.
 Simply call our toll-free number or fill out our interview form.
 A few minutes of your time could make all the difference.

-We have helped dozens of patients across the country, because we’re knowledgeable RSD lawyers who understand that this chronic condition is painful, permanent and expensive.
+We have helped dozens of patients across the country, because we’re a knowledgeable RSD lawyer who understands that this chronic condition is painful, permanent and expensive.
 An RSD lawsuit addresses the potential for a lifetime of medical bills.
 Some of our clients have ended up on disability.
 They are financially devastated, and dealing with the negative effects of the syndrome on their social and personal relationships.

 There are definite benefits to choosing an attorney who is experienced in RSD/CRPS cases: